Common Questions about Labiaplasty and Vaginal Rejuvenation – Dr Turner’s Answers

 A Large Labia or Saggy Labia is totally normal

-Before we talk about labiaplasty, let’s just spend a moment considering how common large and saggy labia are.
-The average woman has outer labia the measure from seven to 12 centimetres- and many women have measure even larger.
+Before we talk about labiaplasty, let’s just spend a moment considering how common large and labia are.
+The average woman has outer labia which measure from seven to 12 centimetres- and many women measure even larger.
 Whatever size or shape your labia are, there are sure to be countless women dealing with exactly the same issue.
 Doctors have seen it all so don’t be shy about talking to someone.

 You can have Labiaplasty Surgery even if you’ve never had Kids

 You don’t need to be a mum to have a labiaplasty.
 This procedure can be a good option for any woman who is in good health and over the age of 18 years.
 While you don’t need to have kids to see great results, it is recommended that you don’t give birth after a labiaplasty.
 When you have a child, your labia can be completely changed.
 This means that the results of your labiaplasty will be unpredictable if you have to have kids after your procedure.